Interviews

 JS: My understanding of my role as a woman and as an artist became much clearer to me during that period, because of my inability to enter the New York art world easily.
 I was already a feminist but I realised that there were other people with whom I could talk about my concerns, I joined groups like the Ad Hoc Women’s Art Committee, where Lucy Lippard was very influential.
 I was linked to other artists and I went to their studios; we all influenced each other during our meetings.
 It was very pluralistic but the common thread was the feminist revolution.
 I started to think about the possibility of women becoming members of society in a productive way.
 My feeling, as a young woman at that time, was that the problems began in the bedroom and needed to be addressed from this source.
 That was a part of why I moved into the sexual work.
 I felt that until a woman could have her own sense of her own sexuality and desire, she would never be an active member in the political structure.
 Pornography and the images of pin-ups were so prevalent at that time.
 It was advertised as a sexual revolution, but it was a sexual revolution for men and not for women, which was a very important distinction.

-EG: Were your Erotic Paintings a way of creating a sexual revolution for women?
+EG: Were your Erotic Paintings a way of creating more space for the sexual freedoms and expressions for women?

 Joan Semmel: From Sex to Death, a Political Intimacy - AWARE Artistes femmes / women artists